 About

-Dr Farnaz Nickpour is a Reader in Inclusive Design & Human-Centred Innovation at The University of Liverpool, and Director of The Inclusionaries Lab for Inclusive & Human Centred Design Research.
+Dr Farnaz Nickpour is a Reader in Inclusive Design & Human-Centred Innovation at The University of Liverpool, and Director of the award-winning Inclusionaries Lab for Inclusive & Human Centred Design Research.

-Farnaz's Design work actively targets sensitive healthcare and low-resource settings, areas of unmet need, and populations particularly disserved by innovation, aimed at advancing health, mobility and equity for disadvantaged and marginalised groups across adult and paediatric populations.
+Farnaz's Design research actively targets sensitive healthcare and low-resource settings, areas of unmet need in health and social care, and populations particularly disserved by innovation, aimed at advancing health, mobility and equity for disadvantaged and marginalised groups across adult and paediatric populations.

 3. Design for Palliative & End of life Care and;

-Farnaz has a track record of excellence in design research, knowledge exchange and education, with 15 years of award-winning experience in leading design research and establishing strategic interdisciplinary partnerships across health and mobility sectors in the UK and internationally.
-She has 50+ academic publications and has been recognised for establishing award-winning design-led innovation programme in health and social care settings and taking design education beyond the Design school.
+Farnaz has a track record of excellence in design research, knowledge exchange and higher education, with 15 years of award-winning experience in leading design research and establishing strategic interdisciplinary partnerships across health and mobility sectors in the UK and internationally.
+She has 50+ academic publications and has been recognised for establishing award-winning design-led innovation programme in health and social care settings, first-of-its-kind inclusive MedTech design collaborationbetween the knowledge sector and the Third sector, and taking design higher education beyond the Design school.

 Farnaz holds key Inclusive Design positions in leading international research organisations including Scientific Committee, SIG and Chair at DRS (Design Research Society), AHFE (Applied Human Factors and Ergonomics) and CWUAAT (Cambridge Workshop on Universal Access and Assistive Technology), alongside multiple Design advisory, steering and honorary appointments in health, education and third sector in the UK, including Designer-in-Residence at Marie Curie UK and honorary researcher at Mersey Care NHS Foundation Trust.
-She acts as reviewer for 10+ Design journals and conferences and is the External Examiner to the MA/MSc Global Innovation Design (GID) programme at the Royal College of Art and Imperial College London (2021-2024), External Examiner to the BSc Product Design programmes at University of Brighton (2023-2025), a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA) and Member of Institute of Engineering Designers (MIED).
+She acts as reviewer for 10+ Design journals and conferences and acts as the External Examiner at the Royal College of Art and University of Brighton, Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA) and Member of Institute of Engineering Designers (MIED).

 INCLUSIVE DESIGN